Honda Civic Review

 The 2015 Honda Civic has a four-cylinder base engine that provides sufficient power, according to test drivers.
 A five-speed manual transmission is standard, and reviewers praise the available automatic transmission for its responsiveness and smooth operation.
 The Civic has good fuel economy for the class, with the base model getting up to an EPA-estimated 30/39 mpg city/highway.
 The 2015 Civic Si has a more powerful four-cylinder engine and a six-speed manual transmission.
 Test drivers write that the Civic rides comfortably and has composed handling and well-weighted steering, while others comment that the Civic Si’s sport-tuned suspension makes it even more athletic on a twisty road.

-The 2015 Civic's interior is made of soft-touch materials that critics say give off a classy vibe.
-The front and rear seats are roomy and comfortable, they add.
-Test drivers find visibility good from the driver's seat.
+Reviewers praise the soft-touch materials that give the 2015 Civic’s interior an elegant feel.
+Critics add that the front seats are spacious and comfy and that the driver’s seat provides good visibility.
 They note the Civic has less trunk space than some competitors, but appreciate the abundance of small-item storage space.
 The Civic comes standard with Bluetooth, a rearview camera and a USB port.
 Options include proximity key, a passenger-side blind spot camera, leather seats, navigation and a Display Audio system with a 7-inch touch screen.
 Most reviewers say the touch screen’s controls are responsive, though some write that conventional knobs and buttons would make it easier to operate.

 - "After nine generations and 4 years in its current body style, the Civic is still one of today's top compact cars." -- AutoTrader